Engee documentation

 Dependencies

-To use this parameter, set the parameters to Winding parameterized by value Combined primary and secondary values.
+To use this parameter, set for the parameter Winding parameterized by meaning Combined primary and secondary values.

 Units